-This Cooling the Schools project is funded by Green Adelaide, through the Grass Roots grant round stage 2.
-Greening Australia is partnering with the City of Playford and Red Centre Enterprises to deliver this project.
+This Cooling the Schools pilot was funded by Green Adelaide, through the Grass Roots grant round stage 2.
+Greening Australia partnered with the City of Playford and Red Centre Enterprises to deliver the project.

 Cooling the Schools is part of Greening Australia’s Nature in Cities program.
 As climate change and population growth intensify pressures on our urban areas, we are working with partners across Australia to create greener, more liveable cities where both people and nature thrive.

 For more information, please feel free to send us an online query.

 Deb is Senior Program Officer with Greening Australia’s Nature in Cities program in Adelaide.
 She brings her enthusiasm, her experience in program management and her background in Environmental Science to her role at Greening Australia, developing and implementing various landscape restoration and community engagement initiatives.